Vaccine Clinic for Dogs and Cats

 Feline Fix - 616 N Scott Ave Belton, MO

 When you arrive, follow the signs and the volunteers directing arrivals.
 REMAIN IN YOUR VEHICLE AT ALL TIMES.
-If you choose to drive up without a confirmed time slot, a volunteer will greet you and give you a form to complete for each pet. .
+A volunteer will greet you and give you a form to complete for each pet.
+If you’d like to print the form and complete it ahead of time, you can access it here.

 SOME THINGS TO KNOW